TobiasPSP/doneland_sources/Projects/Secure AC Power/README.md

 > [!NOTE]
 > Obviously these specs are just an *example* and should be arbitrarily adjusted: cutting off power for the *kitchen* while away from home would probably turn out to be not the best of ideas once you peek into the refrigerator after returning home.

-## Concept And Planning
-Goal of this project is to make *best use* of *existing solutions*, and create a device with *least effort*.

-### Adding Home Assistant
-[Home Assistant](https://done.land/tools/software/homeassistant) automatically fulfills two *common* requirements that are needed for all kinds of projects:

-* **Logging:** *Home Assistant* logs device data and allows for analyzing power consumption as well as viewing total consumption.
-* **Remote Access:** It is easy to set up [highly secure remote access](https://done.land/tools/software/homeassistant/internetaccess) for *Home Assistant*

-By creating a device that *integrates* with *Home Assistant*, implementation effort can focus solely on the *specifics* like *power metering* and *switching* capabilities.

-### Power Metering And Switching
+## Power Metering And Switching

 To ensure that *power metering* and *power switching* is *safe*, using a *DIY solution* is not wise: the parts cost more than ready-to-use and proven-to-be-safe devices.
-To *integrate with Home Assistant*, the device needs to be *WiFi*- or *Zigbee*-enabled, and there needs to be a *Home Assistant integration* that knows how to access the device.

-#### Integration With Home Assistant
-One of the *most economic* approaches is to look for devices that work with [Tuya](https://done.land/tools/software/tuya):

-* *Home Assistant* comes with *Tuya integration*, integrates the device with your automations, and takes care of logging.
+### Logging And Remote Access

+Since part of the requirements is *remote access*, when choosing a *WiFi*- or *Zigbee*-enabled *power monitoring component*, you get these features for free, and the component can be remotely controlled via a *vendor app*.
+Often, this also includes *logging*.

+A lot more features become available when you pick a vendor that is supported by any *Home Assistant integration* in which case the device can be easily added to [Home Assistant](https://done.land/tools/software/homeassistant).

+This adds additional features for free:

+* more advanced logging
+* custom *dashboards*
+* *automation scripts* to connect the *power monitor features* with other devices.

+> [!TIP]
-* You can pick from a wide variety of devices and get good hardware at extremely competitive prices.
+> One of the *most economic* approaches is to look for devices that work with [Tuya](https://done.land/tools/software/tuya).
+You can pick from a wide variety of devices and get good hardware at extremely competitive prices.
-* if all you need is *remote access*, the apps that come with *Tuya devices* already include *remote access*

-#### Reviewing Smart Plugs
+### Smart Plugs
-The cheapest solution is to use a *Tuya smart plug* (under €3 per piece): *built-in WiFi-enabled microcontroller*, *power metering*, rated for *220V 20A*, *Home Assistant*-compatible via *Tuya integration*:
+The cheapest solution is to use a *Tuya smart plug* (under €3 per piece): it comes with a *WiFi-enabled microcontroller*, *power metering*, is rated for *220V 20A*, and it can be integrated into *Home Assistant* via the official *Tuya integration*:

 <img src="images/smart_plug_overview_sidebyside_open.png" width="70%" height="70%" />

-On inspection, *smart plugs* this cheap use *mechanical relais* that despite their specs do not seem fit to deal with the anticipated currents.
+On inspection, *smart plugs* in this low price region use very simple *mechanical relais* that - despite their specs - do not seem fit enough to deal with the anticipated currents.

-#### Reviewing Rail Meters
+### Rail Meters
 *Rail power meters* are designed to be mounted to standard *DIN 35mm* rails inside fuse boxes.
 They are commonly used to *measure and switch* entire electrical *segments*.

 <img src="images/atorch_smart_rail_meter1_t.png" width="40%" height="40%" />

-The *rail meter* picked is a *Tuya*-compliant *Atorch GR2PWS* rated at *50-320V AC/100A/32KW*.
+The *rail meter* in this example is a *Tuya*-compliant *Atorch GR2PWS* rated at *50-320V AC/100A/32KW*.
 There are similar devices from other vendors.
 They cost around €15-20.

 > [!IMPORTANT]
 > Pay **very close** attention to the exact device **model** you order: most vendors also sell look-alike models with less features.
 You need a model that supports both *WiFi* and *Switching*.
 Also make sure the model has a *Home Assistant integration*, i.e. supported by *Tuya*.